Pauline Hanson's One Nation: Immigration and asylum

 One Nation says that whilst it recognises the positive contributions of immigrants to Australian life, it supports a general reduction in the levels of net migration to "closer to the 20th century average of 70,000", to stabilise population numbers, citing economic, cultural and environmental arguments against mass migration.
 The party also calls for a travel ban on certain countries, similar to one enacted by the Trump administration in the United States, in order to combat radical Islam and prevent the immigration of people the party argues are more likely to reject Australian values and promote violent extremism.
-The party also supports making English Australia's official language and supports stronger assimilation of immigrants.
+The party also supports stronger assimilation of immigrants.
 One Nation also seeks to withdraw Australia from the United Nations Refugee Convention and is opposed to the UN Global Compact on Migration.
 Due to these statements, One Nation has been described as anti-Islam.

 Following the end of lockdowns in Australia as a result of COVID-19 pandemic in Australia, the party has voiced support for establishing a zero-net immigration policy, similar to the one Australia had introduced during the pandemic.
 One Nation supports permitting only highly skilled migrants from culturally cohesive countries to settle in Australia.

 The economy and employment

-One Nation supports a broadly protectionist platform, saying that it would review free trade agreements and revoke any "that are not in Australia's best interest."
-It is opposed to foreign ownership of Australian agricultural land and businesses.
+One Nation supports a broadly protectionist platform, saying that it would review free trade agreements and revoke any "that are not in Australia's best interest", they also wish to reimplement import tariffs.
+It is opposed to foreign ownership of Australian agricultural land and businesses, as well as the privatisation of water assets.
 Wishing to prioritise jobs for Australian nationals, it would investigate "the abuse of foreign work visas."

 One Nation backed the Turnbull Government's controversial 2018 corporate tax cuts.